variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 Other questions can be asked too.

-Universities and colleges offer multiple courses on developing surveys, designing studies, collecting data, data analysis, and interpreting the findings.
-And academic publishers offer dozens of textbooks explaining how to conduct surveys, analyze the data, and interpret the results.
+Universities and colleges offer multiple courses on developing surveys, designing studies, collecting data, data analysis, and interpreting the findings.&nbsp; And academic publishers offer dozens of textbooks explaining how to conduct surveys, analyze the data, and interpret the results.

 The blogs that follow will explore methods for developing surveys for research and evaluation.